One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 ;

-).
-Also, if you would like to dynamically get recipients from the original record, you can use expressions in the following format{!Record.Field__c}
+If you would like to get recipients from the original record dynamically, you can use expressions in the following format{!Record.Field__c}

 .